Amy S. McCombs

 McCombs spent the majority of her career in media with executive management responsibilities at both the Chronicle Publishing Company in San Francisco and the Broadcast Division of the Washington Post Company.
 The broadcast, cable, and Internet properties she managed were all recipients of the industry’s major journalism awards and recognitions.

-McCombs serves on the Board of Media Convergence Group, a digital media innovator combining news content with emerging technologies including social media, online video, mobile distribution, and search.
+McCombs serves on the Advisory Board of Media Convergence Group, a digital media innovator combining news content with emerging technologies including social media, online video, mobile distribution, and search.
 She is actively engaged with MCG’s digital media start-up, Newsy.com, a multi-perspective online video news site that monitors, synthesizes and presents the world's news.
+In addition to her role at the Missouri School of Journalism, Amy McCombs is a Professor in the Truman School of Public Affairs at the University of Missouri.

 McCombs has been included in the San Francisco Business Times 50 Most Influential Business Women in the Bay Area and is the recipient of numerous media awards and honors including the Missouri Honor Medal for Distinguished Service in Journalism and the First Amendment Freedom Award from B'Nai Brith Anti-Defamation League.